ris58h/blog-skipper/README.md

 ## Keyboard

-There are shortcuts, which is great for [Vimium](https://vimium.github.io/) (or other similar extensions) users!
+There are shortcuts for BlogSkipper's actions.
 Defaults are 'z' for Skip and 'Z' for Undo (move to the position before Skip).
 You can reassign them on the extension's options page.

+### Vimium

+The shortcuts are great for [Vimium](https://vimium.github.io/) (or other similar extensions) users!

+Note that there could be shortcuts collision between extensions.
+Vimium users can resolve it using "Excluded URLs and keys" option in the Vimium's option page (for example, Patterns: *, Keys: z).

 ## Options